General Terms and Conditions of Business

 Clause 10 Withdrawal before the start of the course

 The contracting party may send written notification of withdrawal before the start of the course, without any statement of reasons.
-If such written notification is received by Eurocentres Atlantic Canada 14 days before commencement of the course, all payments already made to Eurocentres Atlantic Canada in connection with the present contract shall be refunded to the contracting party, with the exception of the enrolment fee, a possible accommodation placement fee, and the possible INGLE International Insurance fee.
+If such written notification is received by Eurocentres Atlantic Canada 14 days before commencement of the course, all payments already made to Eurocentres Atlantic Canada in connection with the present contract shall be refunded to the contracting party, with the exception of the Course Reservation Fee, and the possible INGLE International Insurance fee.

 If written notification is received by Eurocentres Atlantic Canada less than 14 days in advance, but in any case no later than 5:00pm (AST) on the last Thursday before the commencement of the course, the course participant shall be contractually obliged to pay the enrolment fee, accommodation placement fee (if applicable), 2 week’s tuition, and accommodation fees (if applicable) for two weeks (homestay) or four weeks (student residence).
 If student is found in default, applicable service charges will also apply.
-Reimbursements will be made within four weeks after receipt of the withdrawal.
+Reimbursements will be made within six weeks after receipt of the withdrawal.

 Clause 11 No-Show or withdrawal from the language course, failure to attend individual parts thereof

 Should the course participant fail to attend the language course, withdraw from the course, or not take up individual parts thereof, such as individual lessons, he or she shall not be entitled to claim any reimbursement.

 Clause 12 Cancellation and/or change of accommodation after course start